Monday, September 2, 2024

 Sanjeevani

-A candidate for the legendary medicinal herb in the Ramayana, the” one that infuses life” (sanjeevani).
+A candidate for the legendary medicinal herb in the Ramayana, the "one that infuses life” (sanjeevani).

-We are not a medical blog; do not take health advice from us.
+We are not a medical website, do not take health advice from us.

 Used to treat these conditions (scientific validation pending):